 9:00am: Start with a morning latté and pistachio cake at Full Stop, a retro airport-themed café with a jet-plane mural and glossy orange departure-lounge seating that make you feel like you should have your boarding pass handy.

 10:30am: Ready for something heartier?
 Hit iconic Junction deli When the Pig Came Home.
-Go with a chalkboard menu staple, like smoked meat (made with tender beef cheeks instead of brisket) or house-cured peameal bacon on bun.
-Or make like a true Junctionite and try something from the handwritten butcher’s paper list taped to the wall—“Sandwiches Named After Famous People.”
+Go with a menu staple like smoked meat, PEI brisket (brined for 10 days then smoked for 12 hours!) or thick cut house-cured peameal bacon on a bun.
+Or make like a true Junctionite and try something from the secret menu—“Sandwiches Named After Wonderful People.”

-This off-menu menu immortalizes rogue orders from regulars like Edward (a teacher), Ryan (an estate agent) and Tyler (a 12-year-old kid).
-Just don’t ask for the Benwich when it’s busy!
-Created as a hangover remedy, it has no fewer than 13 artery-clogging ingredients including a French toast milk bun, maple kale crackling, and double-smoked bacon.
+This off-menu menu immortalizes rogue orders from regulars like Kimberly (local business owner), Callum (local artist) and Abe (a 12-year-old kid).
+Just don’t ask for the Big Stack Big Smoke when it’s busy!
+Created as a hangover remedy, and weighing no less than 2lbs, its ingredients include a house made Jamaican beef patty, cheddar, provolone, smoked meat, porchetta and peameal bacon!

 11:30am: Miki Rubin and Heather Phillips, the co-owners of ARTiculations, are both sculptors and Junction residents devoted to their artsy hood.
 “It’s so community oriented here—my kids go to school with my customers’ kids,” Miki says.